 Accommodations Offered at the Time of Complaint and/or Application of Charges

-In cases of sexual/ physical aggressive/violent behavior, complainants and accused students may request any or all of the following accommodations:
+In cases of sexual/ physical aggressive/violent behavior, complainants/reporting parties and accused students/respondents may request any, or all, of the following accommodations:

 - To confidentially discuss an incident with a staff member in Health Services.

 - To confidentially discuss an incident with a staff member in the Counseling Center.
-Complainants may also confidentially discuss an incident with an outside victim service agency regarding crisis services and options for filing charges and to freely choose whether or not to participate with the discipline process.
+Complainants/reporting parties may also confidentially discuss an incident with an outside victim service agency regarding crisis services and options for filing charges and to freely choose whether or not to participate with the discipline process.